 How do you choose a baby walker?

-Walkers fall into three main categories:
+Baby walkers fall into four main categories:

 - The seated walker – for very little ones who are just starting to sit up.

 Are baby walkers safe?